OPEnSLab-OSU/WeatherChimes/WeatherChimes/README.md

 This code uses the new and improved Loom Version 4

 <b>
-wifi_creds.json Should be dropped onto the root of the SD card
+wifi_creds.json and mqtt_creds.json Should be dropped onto the root of the SD card
 </b>